-Maurice “Hank” Greenberg, the former chief executive officer of American International Group Inc. (AIG), said it is “outrageous” that lawmakers demanded JPMorgan Chase & Co.
-(JPM) CEO Jamie Dimon testify about trading losses.
+Maurice “Hank” Greenberg, the former chief executive officer of American International Group Inc. (AIG:US), said it is “outrageous” that lawmakers demanded JPMorgan Chase & Co.
+(JPM:US) CEO Jamie Dimon testify about trading losses.

 “Many companies have transactions that go bad,” Greenberg said today on “In the Loop With Betty Liu” on Bloomberg Television.
 “Everybody’s not paraded down to Washington to testify.”